Interning with a local property management company gives you hands-on experience to launch your career.

 If you are looking to start your career in building maintenance and engineering, you may have this question on your mind: how do I get experience in a particular field when I’m still at the entry level?
 An internship experience with a local property management company can help you decide whether the building engineering industry is right for you.

-Whether you’re a potential intern who is looking to define your career path, a partner looking to place promising internship candidates, or a sponsor who is excited to train future industry leaders by hosting one or more interns, this section will give you a run-down of the entire process, and tell you everything you need to know about your respective role in the program.
+Whether you’re a potential intern who is looking to define your career path, a partner looking to place promising internship candidates, or a sponsor who is excited to train future industry leaders by hosting one or more interns and/or hire an intern at the end of the program, we look forward to working with you!

 Launch your career by applying for an internship.

 The AOBA Educational Foundation (AEF) 12-week long Paid Internship Program, scheduled for Summer 2019, will help each participant gain the on-the-job skills needed to pursue a career in building engineering and maintenance.
 Note that the applications period for summer 2019 is closed.
 Watch our website in January for details on 2020 internship programs.

 The AEF works to ensure that the internship program will be a positive experience for both the candidate and the potential sponsor companies.
 Ultimately, we want to create a pipeline to a potential full-time position.

 Each applicant is evaluated by a selection committee, and the most promising candidates have the opportunity to interview with select staff members from our Sponsor companies.
 After further screening, potential interns are matched with a Sponsor company.
 Depending on the company’s HR practices, Interns may be expected to pass a background check and/or a drug screen, as communicated in the application process.

 Stream Realty Partners